Top 10 Things to Do in Victoria Falls, Zambia

 Where is Victoria Falls?

-On the Google Map below, I’ve highlight Livingstone town (Zambia), Victoria Falls town (Zimbabwe) and Victoria Falls (the actual waterfall) in the middle of them both:
+On the Google Map below, I’ve highlighted Livingstone town (Zambia), Victoria Falls town (Zimbabwe) and Victoria Falls (the actual waterfall) in the middle of them both:

 How Much Is Victoria Falls Entrance Fee?